The LAM is an initiative of the VandenBroek Foundation, which works to make art accessible to a wide audience.

 Working for LAM?
 We regularly have vacancies, keep an eye on our website and socials for the most recent vacancy announcements.

 The LAM is housed in a modern building designed to fit in with the character of the Keukenhof Estate.
 Look closely and you’ll see various tree features reflected in the architecture.
 The LAM’s modern appearance is in striking contrast to the historic Keukenhof Castle.
 The museum was designed by Arie Korbee of KVDK Architecten.
-Construction commenced in 2015 and the museum will open in autumn 2018.
+Construction commenced in 2015 and the museum has opened in autumn 2018.
 The public path that runs straight through the museum is a unique feature.
 It allows visitors to experience art whenever they like, without actually entering the building.

 From Keukenhof to Keukenduin